-- (a) For capital expenditure financed from debt arising up to 2007/08 and all new Government-supported borrowing arising from 2007/08 and thereafter - to spread the cost outstanding at the end of 2014/15 evenly over 50 years (from 2015/16 through to 2064/65). - (b) For capital expenditure that is self-financed from debt arising in 2007/08 and thereafter - to charge the expenditure over the expected useful life of the relevant asset ("the Asset Life Method"), but to use the annuity variant, based on the average Public Works Loan Board (PWLB) annuity rates prevailing in the year of the expenditure (rather than charging on a straight line basis over the asset life). - (c) For 'on-balance sheet' Private Finance Initiative (PFI) contracts to use the annuity variant of the Asset Life Method, using the annuity rates built into the financing arrangements for the contracts.
-This means that the MRP will relate to the estimated asset life and may not match the value written down each year against the balance sheet liability of the respective lease or PFI contract. - (d) For assets acquired by leases MRP will be determined as being equal to the principal element of the rent or charge that goes to write down the balance sheet liability.
+- (a) For capital expenditure financed from debt arising up to 2007/08 and all new Government-supported borrowing arising from 2007/08 and thereafter to spread the cost outstanding at the end of 2014/15 evenly over 50 years (from 2015/16 through to 2064/65) - (b) For capital expenditure that is self-financed from debt arising in 2007/08 and thereafter to charge the expenditure over the expected useful life of the relevant asset ("the Asset Life Method"), but to use the annuity variant, based on the average Public Works Loan Board (PWLB) annuity rates prevailing in the year of the expenditure (rather than charging on a straight line basis over the asset life). - (c) For finance leases and 'on-balance sheet' Private Finance Initiative (PFI) contracts to use the annuity variant of the Asset Life Method, using the annuity rates built into the financing arrangements for the contracts.
+This means that the MRP will relate to the estimated asset life and may not match the value written down each year against the balance sheet liability of the respective lease or PFI contract. - (d) For historic debt that was entered into prior to unitary authority status and is managed by Lancashire County Council (LCC) to spread the cost on a straight line basis up to 2064/65, in alignment with the profile for historic supported borrowing - (e) In those cases where asset lives cannot be readily determined to use a default period of 20 or 25 years in line with government guidance.
+However the Council

-- (e) For historic debt that was entered into prior to unitary authority status and is managed by Lancashire County Council (LCC) to spread the cost on a straight line basis up to 2064/65, in alignment with the profile for historic supported borrowing. - (f) In those cases where asset lives cannot be readily determined to use a default period of 20 or 25 years in line with government guidance.
-However the Council may make its own determination in exceptional circumstances, if the recommendation of the guidance would not be appropriate. - (g) Where loans are made to other bodies for their capital expenditure to charge no MRP.
+- may make its own determination in exceptional circumstances, if the recommendation of the guidance would not be appropriate. - (f) Where loans are made to other bodies for their capital expenditure to charge no MRP.
 However, the capital receipts generated by the repayments on those loans will be put aside to repay debt instead.